 The Toyota Corolla Saloon Hybrid is available in three trim levels: Icon, Icon Tech and Design.
 Unlike the hatchback and estate, the higher-spec Excel and GR Sports trim are not available with this body.
 The entry-level Icon comes with LED headlights, LED foglights, 16-inch alloy wheels, DAB radio, dual-zone air-conditioning, heated front seats, a reversing camera and an eight-inch dashboard screen featuring Toyota’s Touch 2 infotainment system.

-You should be able to get by with this version quite happily, although upgrading to Icon Tech – which costs an extra £1,010 – will get you voice control, parking assistance, parking sensors and, perhaps crucially, sat nav.
+You should be able to get by with this version quite happily, although upgrading to Icon Tech – which costs roughly an extra £1,000 – will get you voice control, parking assistance, parking sensors and, perhaps crucially, sat nav.
 The top-spec Design trim – another £1,025 on top of Icon Tech – introduces rain-sensing windscreen wipers, an auto-dimming rear-view mirror, rear privacy glass, power-adjustable, heated door mirrors and 17-inch alloy wheels.
 A opening panoramic roof is optional.

 Infotainment, apps & sat nav

 For the 2022 model year, Toyota introduced new infotainment software for the Corolla.
 This 'Toyota Smart Connect+' system is either standard or optional on all versions of the Corolla except the entry-level Icon.
 It promises to operate 2.4 times faster than the old system and gives access to a series of smart connected services, including cloud-based navigation with always-on traffic information, 3D city mapping, highway signage and fixed traffic camera locations.
 You can also use natural, conversational phrases to operate the multimedia and navigation systems hands-free.

 In This Review